-18. Are there restrictions on the types of assets which insurers or reinsurers can invest in or capital requirements which may influence the type of investments held?
+19. Are there restrictions on the types of assets which insurers or reinsurers can invest in or capital requirements which may influence the type of investments held?

-The insurance laws and regulations of the US states contain detailed requirements and restrictions with respect to the kinds and amounts of the assets in which an insurer is permitted to invest, which vary depending on the type of insurer (such as property and casualty versus life).
-As a general matter, permitted investments are restricted to certain safe and highly liquid asset classes such as US Treasury bills and there are limitations on other types of investments.
+The insurance laws and regulations of the US states contain detailed requirements and restrictions with respect to the kinds and amounts of the assets in which an insurer is permitted to invest, which may vary depending on the type of insurer (such as property and casualty versus life).
+As a general matter, investments must fit within certain prescribed categories, and except in the case of US government securities, there are often quantitative and qualitative limitations within each category.
 Only those investments which are permitted by US state insurance laws and regulations count as admitted assets for purposes of insurers' capital and surplus requirements.